joe7575/conio/README.md

 ## Lua wrapper (luarocks)

-This fork provides a API for Lua scripts and can be stalled with "luarocks".
+This fork provides a API for Lua scripts and can be installed with "luarocks".

 ### Installation